 - To make this vegetarian, use vegetarian stock instead of chicken stock and omit the sausage.

-- If you’re lucky enough to live near a supplier of fresh soft pretzels, then aim for approximately 3-4 cups (1-1½ lbs) of loosely packed torn pretzel pieces.
-All the other measurements should remain the same, but you may need to adjust 1) the amount of chicken stock needed and 2) the amount of time needed to dry the pretzel pieces in the oven ahead of time.
+- If using a different brand of soft pretzels or different ratio of pretzel rolls and buns, aim for about 1 pound torn pretzel pieces.
+All the other measurements should remain the same, but you may need to adjust the amount of chicken stock needed and the amount of time needed to dry the pretzel pieces in the oven ahead of time.